kineticdata/peripherals-cherwell/bridge-adapters/kinetic-bridgehub-adapter-cherwell/README.md

 See unit tests written for the adapter.

 ## Notes
+* This adapter does not support sorting using the order parameter of the bridged resource.
 * [JsonPath](https://github.com/json-path/JsonPath#path-examples) can be used to access nested values.
 The root of the path is the accessor for the Structure.
 * This adapter has been tested with the 1.0.3 bridgehub adapter.
 * Pagination and sort order are not supported by the adapter, but some Cherwell source api behavior is supported.